Demo

 as analogous to opening an Excel spreadsheet, loading in the contents of our tables for reading and manipulation.
 We are connecting to a database called "todo.db"

 , thus implying that our database can be stored locally as a single file, which is a convenient way for us to store data for our purposes.
-The second, optional argument check_same_thread
+By default, SQLite ensures that the database connection can only be used in the same thread where it was created, which helps prevent potential issues when working in multi-threaded environments.
+Since our course doesn't involve multithreading, we don't need to modify this behavior.

 Initialize our Tables: Our next and final step for initializing our database is to create whatever tables we want to work with.
 For right now, we are calling a method create_task_table()